top of page

 • Age-related structural changes

-These factors may influence the space available for nerves within the spine.
+These factors may influence the space available for nerves within the spine and how well the body tolerates daily movement.

 How Manual Therapy May Help